mmbman/Katagiri/1979-06-13-Fukanzazengi-Lecture5.md

 That's why ... if Seppō asked him, "Who are you?
 What is this monk?" then Gensha says, "I never cheat others."
 [It] means, "I understand."
 "I" is really "I".
 This "I" doesn't come from rock, this "I" doesn't come from pain; this "I" doesn't come from any particular place.
 Nothing to cheat myself; just be here.

-## 26:10
+##### 26:10

 And then, this answer greatly pleased Seppō, who said: "There is no one who doesn't harbor those words; yet no one could utter them but Pei."
 He continued, "Mendicant Pei, why aren't you going on a pilgrimage?"
 Because he tried to leave for other temples, to see other Zen teachers and complete his practice.
-So Seppō says, "Why don't you go there?
+So Seppō [asks], "Why don't you go there?
 Why aren't you going on pilgrimage?"
 Gensha said, "Bodhidharma didn't come to the East.
 The Second Patriarch didn't go to the West."
 Well that means, we shouldn't go to before zazen, we shouldn't go to after zazen.
 So, Bodhidharma didn't go east, west.
 But according to common sense, in history, Bodhidharma went to China to teach Buddhism.
 This is common sense.
 But Buddhism doesn't deal with [the] subject in that way.
 Buddhism always makes a question: "Why did Bodhidharma come to China to teach?"
 [A] Zen teacher doesn't answer this question according to common sense.
 Some Zen master says, "He didn't come."
 He didn't come to China.
 He didn't teach anything in China.
 Just sitting.

 So completely [the] answer is, all of the questions.
 Because Buddhism is focused on zazen itself: not after zazen, not before zazen.
 If you want to do zazen, you have to *do* zazen.
 That *do* zazen is exactly [the] intrinsic value of pure human activities, [where] all delusions drop off.
 Nothing.
 No pain.